 The most comfortable hats are usually very soft internally and are very lightweight.
 The Outdoor Research Sun Bucket and the Sunday Afternoons Ultra Adventure were the winners in this category, as well as the Arc'teryx Sinsola.
 We find that full brimmed competitors can be more uncomfortable, like the Outdoor Research Women's Oasis Sun Sombrero, as the stiffer brims tend to dig into our foreheads.
 The Sombriolet was an exception to this; because we had sized up, it was comfortably loose on us.
 Sizing is critical, and we make notes about any notable sizing things that came up with each contender in their reviews.

 The lighter weight material the hat had, the more comfortable and wearable it was.
 The Sinsola, Ultra Adventure, and Sun Bucket were the lightest in the review and also the most comfortable.
 The latter two models also had decent wicking materials to keep our heads cool and dry which added to their comfort.
-Out of the full brimmed hats, The North Face Horizon Brimmer was the most comfortable after the Sombriolet.
+The North Face Horizon Brimmer was the most comfortable after the Sombriolet.

 Breathability is key when selecting a hat to protect you from the sun's rays.
 On hot days when the sun is beating down on your head, you will want a hat that not only protects you, but that allows the pent-up heat to escape.